StormTheCastle/BasicOMVDockerServer/OpenMediaVault/Docker/README.md

 _Note:_ Before starting, click the little grid/table by the search and make sure the UID/GID are visible.
 Keep track of user UID and group GID.
 (If you aren't doing anything with groups, the default "users" GUID should be used, which will probably be "100")

 1. Create the users and groups and assign the correct permissions.
 Ex.
-Create a user "jellyfin"
+Create a user "appuser"
    - Add password
    - Shell: /usr/sbin/nologin
    - Groups: Users
    - Disallow account modification
    - Save/Apply
-2. Repeat the above for however many users you need.
+2. Repeat the above for however many users you need. *Note!*: If you want to ensure total discretion between users, we don't want them in the users group.
+In the command line, make each new user by calling `sudo useradd -U <name>` or, ex. `sudo useradd -U jellyfin`
 3. For each, click on row and click the folder/"shared folder permissions" and allow read/write access to the shared folders they should be allowed in.
 (This can also be done in Storage > Shared Folders and clicking the folder/"shared folder permissions")
    - Usually dockerappconfig and dockerdata (or the subfolder)